atlassubbed/history-atlas-relax/README.md

 ---

 Terminology: A frame is a lightweight DAG of nodes which hold data, the ability to update the data, and lifecycle methods.
 A template is an object-literal describing a tree of frames.
 Frames should never be instantiated directly, but with the diff function, which creates, updates and destroys frames.
-All frames must implement an `evaluate` method which returns templates.
+All frames must implement an `diff` method which returns templates.

 NB: This is not a view framework.
 It is an abstraction for DAG diffing and (a)synchronous reconciliation.
 This library is solely responsible for managing a living DAG graph, meaning it is rendering-agnostic.